Davao Eagles: First season

 The Eagles were handled by former national team coach Francis Rodriguez.
 The players includes Rodriguez' former wards at San Sebastian College during the 1980s; Eugene Quilban, Allan Garrido, Melchor Teves and Armoni Llagas.
 Two players, Rafael Santos and Jomar Tierra, were with Rodriguez' UE Warriors, while Lou Regidor and Aldrin Barola were under Rodriguez at Oriental Battery in the Philippine Basketball League.

-Davao started out the inaugural season with five straight victories, with three of its wins, two by buzzer beaters and one via overtime against Manila, 90-86.
-The Eagles stunned Batangas Blades, 84-83, on the last second triple by Rafael Santos, and pulled an 82-80 win over Pasig Blue Pirates on Eugene Quilban's last second triple.
+Davao started out the inaugural season with five straight victories, with three of its wins, two by buzzer beaters and one via overtime against Manila, 90–86.
+The Eagles stunned Batangas Blades, 84–83, on the last second triple by Rafael Santos, and pulled an 82–80 win over Pasig Blue Pirates on Eugene Quilban's last second triple.

 The team finished with the best record in the Southern Conference during the regular season with 14 wins as against eight losses.

 Next two seasons (1999-2000)

-The following year in 1999, during the pre-season, the Eagles will no longer have Eugene Quilban in the lineup as he has joined Sta.
+In 1999, during the pre-season, the Eagles no longer had Eugene Quilban in the lineup as he had joined Sta.
 Lucia Realtors in the PBA.
-Filling in his shoes is one-time PBL Most Valuable Player Bong Marata.
-Helping out Marata in the playing chores is Cebuano cager Felix Belano, who played for Chowking in the PBL last season and was actually drafted by Purefoods in the PBA's annual draft but failed to make it to the team's roster.
+Filling in his shoes was one-time PBL's Most Valuable Player Bong Marata.
+Helping out Marata in the playing chores was Cebuano cager Felix Belano, who played for Chowking in the PBL last season and was actually drafted by Purefoods in the PBA's annual draft but failed to make it to the team's roster.

 On June 2, 1999, the Davao Eagles were crowned the Southern Conference Mindanao division champions following a smashing 89-75 conquest of SocSarGen Marlins at the RMC gym.

 In the MBA's third season in 2000, Davao finished second and a game behind Cebu Gems in the Southern Conference with nine wins and three losses.
 Davao were swept by Negros Slashers in the best-of-three semifinal series.